 How To Make Video Ads For Dropshipping

-Making video ads for dropshipping can seem difficult since you don't actually stock the products, so you can't just film them.
+Making eCommerce videos and ads for dropshipping can seem difficult since you don't actually stock the products, so you can't just film them.
 There are two ways around this limitation.
 First, you can coordinate with your vendors to get your hand on imagery and footage that they own.
 Many suppliers will shoot their own imagery to share with dropshippers and retailers, so they can continue to sell more products.
 If you take this route, you'll still want to touch up the content and splice it together to create a cohesive ad.
 These ads are usually less than 60 seconds long, so you don't need many assets.

 The second way you can make a video ad for dropshipping is to buy one of each product from your supplier or request samples.
 With products in hand, you can shoot your own footage and edit it into an ad.
 This gives you far more control over the content and lets you add branding very easily.
 However, this may cost you additional money and takes more time and skill to create.